stonymf/bubble-radio/README.md

 This should generate playlists according to the server and channel that the downloaded songs originated from.
 These playlists will show up in your specified playlists directory.

-With the playlist files created, you can now run the `start_streams.sh` shell script in the main project directory.
+With the playlist files created, you can now run the `start_streams.sh` shell script in the main project directory (you may want to do this in a separate `screen` as we did with the Flask server).
 If your Liquidsoap and Icecast configurations are correct (both in your `.env` file and in `/etc/icecast2/icecast.xml`), this shell script should launch as many streams as there are playlist files (as well as a separate mountpoint for live streams) and serve them via Icecast.
 You may need to grant permissions to this file with `chmod +x start_streams.sh` before running it.

 ### How to live stream to the live mountpoint